coverclock/com-diag-hazer/DISPLAY.md

     TIM 2023-07-17T23:46:10.000-00:00+00 00:00:00.571 39pulses             GNSS

 TIMe is the most recent time solution in UTC, the elapsed time of the initial position fix (or dashes if no position fix has occurred yet, or asterisks if it is more than a day), and the current value of the One Pulse Per Second (1PPS) counter.
-The 1PPS counter increments modulo sixty, once per second, if the option was enabled on the command line using -c for data carrier detect (DCD), or using -I for a general purpose input/output (GPIO) pin; otherwise the counter remains frozen at zero.
+The pulses counter is initialized to zero, and if the 1PPS option was enabled on the command line using -c for data carrier detect (DCD), or using -I for a general purpose input/output (GPIO) pin, it cycles from one to sixty and back, changing once per second; otherwise the counter remains at zero (note that the changing of the pulses counter is asynchronous with the update of the display, so it may occasionally jump by an increment of more than one).

     POS 39°47'39.258"N, 105°09'12.172"W    39.7942383, -105.1533813 Aq Ns  GNSS